SEPARATION AND SETTLEMENT AGREEMENT

 ACTINIUM PHARMACEUTICALS, INC.

-This Separation and Settlement Agreement (“Agreement”), dated as of May 12, 2017 (the “Effective Date”), is made by and between Actinium Pharmaceuticals, Inc., a Delaware company (“Actinium” or the “Company”), and Dr. Kaushik J. Dave (“Employee”).
+This Separation and Settlement Agreement (“Agreement”), dated as of May 12, 2017 (the “Effective Date”), is made by and between Actinium Pharmaceuticals, Inc., a Delaware company (“Actinium” or the “Company”), and Dragan Cicic (“Employee”).

-WHEREAS, Employee was employed by the Company pursuant to the terms of an employment agreement effective August 6, 2015 (the “Employment Agreement”); and
+WHEREAS, Employee was employed by the Company pursuant to the terms of an employment agreement effective January 2, 2006, as amended (the “Employment Agreement”); and

-WHEREAS, Employee commenced employment with Actinium on September 16, 2013 (the “Start Date”); and
+WHEREAS, Employee commenced employment with Actinium in or about January 2, 2006 (the “Start Date”); and

-WHEREAS, Employee and the Company have mutually agreed that Employee’s employment with the Company will terminate effective May 12, 2017, and that Employee shall also resign as a director effective May 12, 2017 (the “Separation Date”); and
+WHEREAS, Employee and the Company have mutually agreed that Employee’s employment with the Company will terminate effective May 12, 2017 (the “Separation Date”); and

 WHEREAS, the Company and Employee wish to memorialize the terms of Employee’s departure from the Company and each of Employee and the Company’s rights and responsibilities in connection with his departure; and